eheyne/user-management/tutorial.md

 npm install -g grunt-cli
 ```

 If you have not used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started guide](http://gruntjs.com/getting-started), as it explains how to create a Gruntfile as well as install and use Grunt plugins.
 Pay special attention on the section where it talks about the `package.json` file as we will need to create one for this part of the project.
-For this exercise we can just create the `package.json` file and put an empty JavaScript object in it `{  }` for now and use `npm` commands to add to it later.
+For this exercise we can just create the `package.json` file and put an empty JavaScript object in it `{  }` for now.
+Using the `--save` and `--save-dev` options when executing an `npm` command will add content to this file.
+This is demonstrated below.

-Grunt allows the use of plugins. a Grunt plugin is a Node package that can be published via NPM.
+Grunt allows the use of plugins.
+A Grunt plugin is a Node package that can be published via NPM.
 For what we are tring to accomplish there already exists a plugin called [grunt-contrib-jst](https://github.com/gruntjs/grunt-contrib-jst).

 Once you are familiar with Grunt and the purpose of the package.json file, then you may install this plugin with this command: